Maui County Council, Boy Scouts Of America

 Pages can now be created and edited on-line via the CGIs editpage.cgi (slightly modified to only create new pages), and HTML-On-The-Web (HOW), respectively.

 Security: A number of pages are private to the Troop, including the address book, and the administrative portions of the calendar, photo gallery, and blog.
 A conventional .htaccess/.htpasswd security system is used, which enforces a username/password.
-Administration of the usernames/passwords is handled using htedit, which is no longer available. thttpd does not support SSL(5), so the login process is in cleartext.
-As a practical matter, this hasn't yet become an issue, as only the webmaster has administrative access, and remote administration is tunneled through SSH.
+Administration of the usernames/passwords is handled using htedit, which is no longer available.
+At some point, the administrative access will be tunneled through SSL.

 Footnotes: